craig-davis/craig-davis.github.io/_posts/2020-11-22-WEN-4214-Drill-Press-Unboxing-and-Review.markdown

 I have not used this drill press much yet.
 It certainly spun through softwoods with a 1" spade bit, and had no issues with a 3/4" step drill bit in 1/4" steel bar.
 I can't imagine needing anything more than that for the kinds of projects that I do.
 For a more in-depth review, check out [this review at The Spruce][review-spruce].

 I think this [WEN 4214 drill press][amazon] is a fantastic choice for a hobby workshop.
-I suspect that it will show it's limitations when drilling larger holes in metal, but that with patience it will be enough for the home shop.
-I've got a couple of furniture projects coming up, and I will update this review once I've drill for a lot more dowels.
+I suspect that it will show its limitations when drilling larger holes in metal, but that with patience it will be enough for the home shop.
+I've got a couple of furniture projects coming up, and I will update this review once I've drilled for a lot more dowels.

 ## Unboxing